 Since I was already using my VitaMix to blend this together, I decided to take advantage of the “soup-making” capacity and run the blender until the drink was heated through by the power of the blades rather than dirty a pot.
 If you don’t have a high-powered blender, melt the chips first to ensure that they will blend in completely.

-2 cups (480 ml) unsweetened rice, almond or soy milk
+2 cups (480 ml) unsweetened rice, almond, soy or other alternative milk of choice

 2 Tbsp-1/4 cup (30-60 ml) raw or lightly toasted cashews, depending on how thick and rich you want the latte

 1/2 tsp (2.5 ml) ginger